How Much Does Rehab Cost for Addiction Treatment?

 - Roommate(s) unless the facility offers private rooms, which may cost more.

 - Daily group counseling and addiction education.

-- Variety of therapies (e.g., art therapy, music therapy, equine therapy).
+- Variety of therapies like art, music or equine therapy.

 How Much Does Outpatient Rehab Cost?